The following limitations apply when opening Java applications:

 |Closing a Java dialog box||

-When you record a step that closes a Java dialog box, UFT records an additional Close statement.
+When you record a step that closes a Java dialog box, UFT One records an additional Close statement.

-Manually delete the extraneous Close statement.
+Manually delete the extra Close statement.

 |Java applets or ActiveX controls within a Web page||